OPEC siege: Flight

 An Austrian Airlines DC-9 was provided for the group and was airborne just after 9:00, with explosives placed under Yamani's seat.
 The plane first stopped in Algiers, where Carlos left the plane to meet with the Algerian Foreign minister Abdelaziz Bouteflika.
-Five oil ministers and 31 other hostages were released, five oil ministers were kept.
+Five oil ministers and 31 other hostages were released, while five oil ministers remained captive.

 The refueled plane left for Tripoli, where there was trouble in acquiring another plane as had been planned.
 Carlos decided to instead return to Algiers and change to a Boeing 707, a plane large enough to fly to Baghdad nonstop.
 Ten more hostages were released before leaving.

 With only ten hostages remaining, the Boeing 707 left for Algiers and arrived at 3:40 a.m.
 After leaving the plane to meet with the Algerians, Carlos talked with his colleagues in the front cabin of the plane and then told Yamani and Amuzegar that they would be released at mid-day.
 Carlos was then called from the plane a second time and returned after two hours.

 At this second meeting it is believed that Carlos held a phone conversation with Algerian President Houari Boumédienne, who informed Carlos that the oil ministers' deaths would result in an attack on the plane.
 Yamani's biography suggests that the Algerians had used a covert listening device on the front of the aircraft to overhear the earlier conversation between the terrorists, and found that Carlos had in fact still planned to murder the two oil ministers.
 Boumédienne must also have offered Carlos asylum at this time and possibly financial compensation for failing to complete his assignment.

-On returning to the plane Carlos stood before Yamani and Amuzegar and expressed his regret at not being able to murder them.
+On returning to the plane, Carlos stood before Yamani and Amuzegar and expressed his regret at not being able to murder them.
 He then told the hostages that he and his comrades would leave the plane, after which they would all be free.
 After waiting for the terrorists to leave, Yamani and the other nine hostages followed and were taken to the airport by Algerian Foreign Minister Abdelaziz Bouteflika.
-The terrorists were present in the next lounge and Khalid, the Palestinian, asked to speak to Yamani.
+The terrorists were present in the next lounge and Khalid (Anis al-Naqqash), the Palestinian, asked to speak to Yamani.
 As his hand reached for his coat, Khalid was surrounded by guards and a gun was found concealed in a holster.
 All the hostages and terrorists walked away from the situation, two days after it began.